PacktPublishing/The-Official-Guide-to-Mermaid.js/README.md

 <a href="https://www.amazon.com/Official-Guide-Mermaid-js-beautiful-flowcharts/dp/1801078025"><img src="Cover Image URL of the Book" alt="Book Name" height="256px" align="right"></a>

-This is the code repository for [Book Name](Packt UTM URL of the Book), published by Packt.
+This is the code repository for [The Official Guide to Mermaid.js](https://www.amazon.com/Official-Guide-Mermaid-js-beautiful-flowcharts/dp/1801078025), published by Packt.

 **Create complex diagrams and beautiful flowcharts easily using text and code**